-The University is comprised of the College of Applied Behavioral Sciences, College of Health Sciences (which includes the School of Occupational Therapy and Krannert School of Physical Therapy), School of Business, School of Education, School of Nursing, and Shaheen College of Arts and Sciences (which includes the R. B. Annis School of Engineering), as well as two centers of excellence, the Center for Aging and Community and the Center of Excellence in Leadership of Learning.
-The Richard B. Lugar Academy was launched in December, 2012.
+The University is comprised of the College of Education and Behavioral Sciences, College of Health Sciences (which includes the School of Occupational Therapy, Krannert School of Physical Therapy, and School of Nursing), School of Business, and Shaheen College of Arts and Sciences (which includes the R. B. Annis School of Engineering), as well as two centers of excellence, the Center for Aging and Community and the Center of Excellence in Leadership of Learning.
+The University awards the following degrees: Associate in Arts, Associate in Science, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Liberal Studies, Bachelor of Music, Bachelor of Science, Bachelor of Science in Computer Engineering, Bachelor of Science in Computer Science, Bachelor of Science in Electrical Engineering,

-The University awards the following degrees: Associate in Arts, Associate in Science, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Liberal Studies, Bachelor of Music, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Social Work, Master of Arts, Master of Arts in Teaching, Master of Business Administration, Master of Occupational Therapy, Master of Professional Studies, Master of Public Health, Master of Science, Master of

-Science in Athletic Training, Master of Science in Management, Master of Science in Nursing, Master of Social Work, Doctor of Health Science, Doctor of Nursing Practice, Doctor of Occupational Therapy, Doctor of Physical Therapy, and Doctor of Psychology.
+Bachelor of Science in General Engineering, Bachelor of Science in Industrial Systems Engineering, Bachelor of Science in Mechanical Engineering, Bachelor of Science in Nursing, Bachelor of Science in Software Engineering, Bachelor of Social Work, Master of Arts, Master of Arts in Teaching, Master of Business Administration, Master of Occupational Therapy, Master of Public Health, Master of Science, Master of Science in Athletic Training, Master of Science in Management, Master of Science in Nursing, Master of Social Work, Doctor of Health Science, Doctor of Nursing Practice, Doctor of Occupational Therapy, Doctor of Physical Therapy, and Doctor of Psychology.
+The most current Full Degree Program listings can also be found in the Academic Catalog.

-Robert L. Manuel, who was inaugurated in March 2013, became the University's ninth President in July 2012.
-The University's eight previous Presidents were J. T. Roberts (1905-08), L. D. Bonebrake (1909-15), I. J. Good (1915-44), I. Lynd Esch (1945-70), Gene E. Sease (1970-88), G. Benjamin Lantz Jr. (1988-98), Jerry Israel (1998-2005), Beverley J. Pitts (2005-12), and Robert L. Manuel (2012-2022).
+Dr. Tanuja Singh, who was inaugurated in April 2024, became the University's tenth President in July 2023.
+The University's nine previous Presidents were:

+- J. T. Roberts (1905-1908)

+- L. D. Bonebrake (1909-1915)

+- I. J. Good (1915-1944)

+- I. Lynd Esch (1945-1970)

+- Gene E. Sease (1970-1988)

+- G. Benjamin Lantz Jr. (1988-1998)

+- Jerry Israel (1998-2005)

+- Beverley J. Pitts (2005-2012)

+- Robert L. Manuel (2012-2022)

+- Phillip Terry (2022-2023, interim)